Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 The script builds the Docker images, and runs the Docker containers.

 Four GoQuorum IBFT 2.0 validator nodes and a non-validator node are created to simulate a base network.
-In addition there are three member pairs (GoQuorum and Tessera sets) to simulate private nodes on the network.
+There are also three member pairs (GoQuorum and Tessera sets) to simulate private nodes on the network.

 When execution is successfully finished, the process lists the available services: